qmlbook/qmlbook/en/ch15/index.rst

     };

-The constructor passes the parent on to the super class and initialize the members.
+The constructor passes the parent to the super class and initialize the members.
 Qt's value classes are automatically initialized.
 In this case ``QString`` will initialize to a null string (``QString::isNull()``) and the gender member will explicitly initialize to the unknown gender.

 .. code-block:: cpp